 An 'Enrichment and Enhancement' group is designed for students requiring extra challenges.
 Work in some areas will be covered in greater depth and there will be a strong emphasis on problem solving skills and key thinking skills.
-Students in this group will be involved in a number of enrichment programs. mathematics group to another based on assessment of student performance and their learning requirements.
+Students in this group will be involved in a number of enrichment programs.

+Timetable blocking enables movement from one mathematics group to another based on assessment of student performance and their learning requirements.